mrd24-imperial/Drozd_MLDS_Thesis_Repository/README.md

 This repository contains the code I have used to generate the results for my thesis.
 The environment can be set up using the following steps.
 I have set the environment up in a conda environment.
-In order to reproduce this the user may want to change the environment name or directory path in the following steps.
+When reproducing this the user may want to change the environment name or directory path in the following steps.

 First an environment is set up with python version 3.10.
 ```
 conda create -n test_environment python=3.10
 ```

-After activating the environment, we assure that pip is at an appropriate version not to cause an issue with the requirements.
+After activating the environment, we assure that pip is at an appropriate version to not cause an issue with incompatibility when installing the requirements.

 ```
 conda activate test_environment